 “I don’t get it.”

-This was a loaded statement, blatantly calling out my own insecurities and throwing them directly in my face.
-You’re a young white male hoping to teach emotional intelligence (something no one really knows what means), to a school of mostly minorities.
+This was a loaded statement, blatantly calling out my own insecurities and throwing them directly in my face: You’re a relatively young white male hoping to teach emotional intelligence (something no one really knows what means), to a school of mostly colored students.

 It was now clear that this was not to be a meeting, but instead a lecture.
 Whatever I wanted to say was not going to change anything.
 So, I mentally pulled up my big-boy pants and simply prepared for further dumping…